Borna-Etminan/Borna-Etminan/README.md

 ---
 ## 🧑‍💻 About me
 - 🎓 Student interested in programming and technology
-- 🤖 Love building automations
 - 💻 Interested in data science
 - 📚 Always learning and experiencing new things
 - 🌟 Passionate about problem-solving and open-source contributions
-- 🌍 Open Source & Collaboration
+- 🌍 Love projects: Open Source & Collaboration
-  - Interested in contributing to **open-source Python projects**
-  - Open to collaboration and learning from the community
 ---
 ## 🛠 My skills
 ### 🧑‍💻 Programming Languages